alleyinteractive/clone-replace/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+**Deprecated Plugin**
+This plugin is deprecated and is no longer maintained.
+Alley recommends Yoast Duplicate Post as a replacement. https://wordpress.org/plugins/duplicate-post/

 Gives you the ability to clone posts, and replace posts.
 Together, you have a very powerful tool for a fork/merge editing model.

 == Description ==